deepinv/deepinv/docs/source/deepinv.models.rst

 Equivariant denoisers
 ---------------------
 The denoisers can be turned into equivariant denoisers by wrapping them with the :class:`deepinv.models.EquivariantDenoiser` class.
+The group of transformations available at the moment are vertical/horizontal flips, 90 degree rotations, or a combination of both, consisting in groups with 3, 4 or 8 elements.

+The denoising can either be averaged the group of transformation (making the denoiser equivariant) or performed on a single transformation sampled uniformly at random in the group, making the denoiser a Monte-Carlo estimator of the exact equivariant denoiser.

 .. autosummary::
    :toctree: stubs